drfoxvet/drfoxvet-net/site/content/_index.md

 ---
 title: "One Earth, One Health"
-subtitle: Dedicated to advancing the understanding and appreciation of other animals, improving their health and well-being and our relationships with them and the natural world.
+subtitle: "Dedicated to advancing the understanding and appreciation of other animals, improving their health and well-being and our relationships with them and the natural world."
 image: /img/pamela-lima-650922-unsplash.jpg
 blurb:
-    heading: Welcome
+    heading: "About Me"
     text: "Welcome all animal lovers, owners, trainers, breeders, care-providers, and students of animal care, health, welfare and bioethics to my website.
 I am a veterinarian, graduating from the Royal Veterinary College, London, England in 1962.
 I did post-graduate research on animal behavior and development in the US, where I now reside, earning a PhD in medicine, and a DSc in ethology/animal behavior from the University of London.
 I am a member of the British Veterinary Association, the American Holistic Veterinary Medical Association and an Honor Roll member of the American Veterinary Medical Association. "
 intro:
     heading: "India's Animals: Helping the Sacred & the Suffering"